syedshamsher/primevideo/README.md

 ### Installation and Setup Instructions

-Clone down this repository.
+Clone this repository.
 You will need node and npm installed globally on your machine.
+You will also need Redis Server v3.05.
-Installation: npm install To Run Test Suite: npm test To Start Server: npm start To Visit App: localhost:3000/
+Installation: npm install To install dependencies
+Redis: redis-server
+Run:npm run dev to run the App
+App runs on port 3000
+Server runs on port 8001

 ## Tech Library used:
   <ul>